mhBrice/thermophilization/ms/revision/ms_revised.md

 showing that disturbances alter rapidly and profoundly tree communities that otherwise respond slowly to environmental changes [@vanderwel_quantifying_2013].

-Furthermore, this study underscores the importance of historical disturbances, particularly harvesting activities, on the forest dynamics of the temperate-boreal ecotone.
+Furthermore, our study underscores the importance of historical disturbances, particularly harvesting activities, on the forest dynamics of the temperate-boreal ecotone.
 Disturbance effects on communities may persist from decades to centuries [@johnstone_changing_2016] and, here, the effects of